sivasankarreddyvari/experience_in_CITPL/README.md

 	Description: The Citibank microsite is a wordpress coupon website that will allow Citibank customers to access via custom authentication login and download/print on demand coupons that have QR codes.
 Via the CMS admin we will be able to manually upload coupons eight in total per month, where we will visibly display three months of coupons in advance.
 However, the customers will  only be able to print or download the active months coupons with a print button that is active.
 The other non-active months coupons will not have the print button.
 The customers can print as many coupons as they want which each coupon will have a unique voucher number that will be placed within the QR code.
 All actions on the site made by users/customers will be tracked both by the coupon module and by integrated  Google analytics and provided in way of real –time reports in the private access dashboard.

 	Duties Performed:
-	Involved in estimation and analysis of the requirements.
+		-Involved in estimation and analysis of the requirements.
-	Co-ordinate meetings and agendas with clients and project manager to get design or development clarifications.
+		-Co-ordinate meetings and agendas with clients and project manager to get design or development clarifications.
-	Played major role in developing and delivering code to client with minimal and low priority defects.
+		-Played major role in developing and delivering code to client with minimal and low priority defects.
-	Perform code reviews for the team.
+		-Perform code reviews for the team.
-	Perform unit testing and integration testing before handing over to enterprise or user acceptance testing teams.
+		-Perform unit testing and integration testing before handing over to enterprise or user acceptance testing teams.
-	Deliver project to client on time without any delinquencies.
+		-Deliver project to client on time without any delinquencies.

 	Environment: Wordpress, JavaScript, HTML, MYSQL, jQuery, AJAX and LINUX.